avivz450/A-GBusinessesPromotions/README.md

 - Virtualization: Vagrant and VirtualBox
 - AWS ec2 instance: host our website on the cloud
 - AWS route 53: adding our DOMAIN to the instance path
+- AWS load balancer: secure website with https and certification ssl

 ## Dependencies
 The dependencies that must be installed for this software to work are: